cmoineau/Hearthbeat_detection/README.md

 You can take a look at this [wikipedia link](https://en.wikipedia.org/wiki/Electrocardiography) for more details on ECG.

 ## The algorithm :
-Two parameters : initial max and filter parameter.
-Initial max : Initialise the slope threshold, if too low you will detect a lot of small peaks if to high you will not detect any peaks.
-Filter parameter : A value to adjust the new initial max once you have found a new peak.

-The algorithm seek R peaks by looking at the variation of the slope
+The algorithm work by looking at the slope of the signal.
+We use the "initial max" parameter to set a threshold the slope will have to cross.
+This "initial max" parameter is updated every time we find a peak usign a "filter" parameter.

 ## Result :

 ![result](./result.png)